 Sew down one cut side with medium to long stitches, either with the sewing machine or by hand if you're patient.
 You may think you don't need to do this, but it will make it a lot easier for the squares to match up in the future, speeding up attaching them significantly.

 Pull the squares apart like opening a book, and cut to approximately the middle of the scratchy-feeling side.
 This will make it pointed "away" from your garment so that only the soft strip is touching the button's face and aimed toward the fabric.
-This is extremely important if you're using these on a sweater or something you'd not want the hooks to adhere to.

 To use, just pull apart, slide your button into the slit, press down the soft upper square of Velcro to seal the button inside.
 You can now toss your garment into the washer and dryer and go enjoy a cup of coffee without your laundry room sounding as if you have rocks in the dryer.